Magnesium Deficiency Signs and Symptoms

 Headaches and Migraines

-Frequent headaches or migraines can result from low magnesium.
 Magnesium helps blood vessels relax.
-Without it, blood vessels tighten and cause pain.
+Without it, blood vessels tighten and cause pain, which causes headaches or migraines.
 Women may notice more migraines around their periods.

 Digestive Issues